Chicago was hard hit during the early days of the COVID-19 pandemic—especially in communities of color.

 - Increased vaccination rates in the city’s 15 most vulnerable communities through Protect Chicago Plus, which provided nearly 500,000 vaccine doses through at-home vaccinations.

-- Launched a citywide effort to initiate vaccines for 77% percent of all Chicagoans, age 5 and above, before the end of 2021.
+- Launched an effort to vaccinate 82% percent of all eligible Chicagoans before the end of 2021.
 Chicago reached its vaccination target in November 2021, several weeks ahead of schedule.